Union Omaha: History

 Union Omaha made a deep run in the 2022 U.S. Open Cup, entering in the second round and advancing to the quarterfinals as the last remaining third division team in the competition.
 In April, the Owls defeated Major League Soccer club Chicago Fire FC in a penalty shootout in the third round, becoming the first USL1 team to defeat an MLS team in U.S. Open Cup history.
 After defeating fellow USL1 side Northern Colorado Hailstorm FC, Omaha played Minnesota United FC of MLS in the Round of 16 and won 2–1.
 They were the first third division team since Orlando City in 2013 to advance to the U.S. Open Cup quarterfinals.
 The club's run in the competition ended with a 6–0 defeat to hosts Sporting Kansas City in the quarterfinals; approximately 700 fans traveled from Omaha to attend the match at Children's Mercy Park in Kansas City, Kansas.

 After slipping to fifth in the standings and losing in the quarterfinals in 2022, Mims stepped down and the club announced the hiring of Dominic Casciato to take his place.
 In his first season in charge, Casciato led Union Omaha to 14 consecutive wins to finish the season.
 The Owls eventually lost in the semifinals of the playoffs, but their 14 straight wins helped them earn the USL League One Players' Shield given out to the team sitting atop the league standings at the end of the regular season.

 On Jan.
 25, 2024, the club announced their plans to build a dedicated soccer stadium in Downtown Omaha.
+The team later paused development following the site's unfavorable position and cost.
 Then, on Nov.
 17, 2024, Union Omaha won its second USL League One title, defeating expansion team Spokane Velocity FC 3–0.
 In front of the largest crowd in USL League One Finals history, the Owls became the first USL League One club to win a second championship.
 Union Omaha also won their third USL League One Players' Shield in 2024.
+In November 2025, Union Omaha announced that they had found a new site for their stadium.
+The $114 million stadium will be located in North Downtown Omaha, Nebraska and is expected to be completed in 2028.